 For communities where the disease has spread more widely, it would be harmful for health care providers to not do individualized, thoughtful and compassionate outreach and education about the disease to increase awareness.

 Collectively as public health experts, we need to work on strategies to get messages out to these populations and that requires a multifaceted approach.
 First, working with these communities, trying to talk to them and figuring out what their information sources are is crucial.
 Then we have to use those information sources and craft messages in a manner that isn’t stigmatizing or fear-mongering, but reduces harm and controls infection.

-In the case of monkeypox we're so much better prepared than we were for COVID-19 and other outbreaks.
+In the case of mpox, we're so much better prepared than we were for COVID-19 and other outbreaks.
 We have drugs that work against the virus and we have two vaccines that can help prevent it, and we're already starting to do ring vaccination (administering vaccines to close contacts of those infected) to try and protect people that have been exposed to minimize the spread.
 Given this activated response, the current outbreak will likely not go very far.
 However, it's another test of our system that has recently been weakened and strengthened by our collective response to COVID-19.